TheHamkerGuy/pytgbot/README.md

 	tb.send_message(chat_id, text)
 ```
 ### Controlling the amount of Threads used by TeleBot
-The TeleBot constructor takes the following optional arguments:
+The pytgbot constructor takes the following optional arguments:

  - threaded: True/False (default True).
 A flag to indicate whether
-   TeleBot should execute message handlers on it's polling Thread.
+   pytgbot should execute message handlers on it's polling Thread.

 ### The listener mechanism
 As an alternative to the message handlers, one can also register a function as a listener to TeleBot.